istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ### Access control by Mixer policy checks, part 2

-After the organization in our use case managed to configure logging and access policy control, it decide to extend its access policy by allowing the applications in the `politics` namespace to access any topic of _cnn.com_, without being monitored.
+After the organization in our use case managed to configure logging and access policy control, it decided to extend its access policy by allowing the applications in the `politics` namespace to access any topic of _cnn.com_, without being monitored.
 Let's show how this requirement can be configured in Istio.

 1. Let's create the `politics` namespace: